ericgarciaresearch/noaa_sedna/README.md

 * Macs computers: Macs automatically have a shell which is called "Terminal".
 Simply search for "Terminal" in the spotlight and you will find it.
 * Window computers: You will need to install a shell first before you can access SEDNA.
 Contact ITS for help.

 If you do not know what a shell is, or have never worked in shell, or simply forgot all the commands, then you will benefit from an shell introduction and/or interactive excercises.
-Here are some great online guides that will get make you feel much more comfortable about working in the HPC:
+Here are some great online guides that will get make you feel much more comfortable about working in the HPC.
+Complete these exercises in your local shell:

 * Software Carpentry's: [The Unix Shell](https://swcarpentry.github.io/shell-novice/index.html)
 * Data Carpentry's: [Introduction to the Command Line for Genomics](https://datacarpentry.github.io/shell-genomics/)
 * Feel free to look for additional lessons online as there are maaaany!

+**Now you are ready to connect to SENDA!!!**

 <br>